IRT Debrief Digest – Capt Steve Oddy – September 2023

 There is sometimes a requirement for a free-call to the next agency.
 Many applicants seem completely unaware of the implications of the expression ‘free-call’ and have little idea of the content of an initial call to an agency as laid out in CAP413.

-When using the GPS for navigation applicants should set the course pointer to GPS and not try to just follow the magenta line on the MFD.
+When using the GNSS for navigation, applicants should set the HSI course pointer to GPS and not try to just follow the magenta line on the MFD.
 Applicants should therefore know what full-scale CDI deflection represents and how this is affected by Terminal and En-route GPS modes.

 A number of applicants have shown a disregard for the DOC of the beacons, both NDB and VOR, they are attempting to use.
 This has varied from blasting the examiner with white noise while they try to code a beacon that is well out of range, to stating that they are tracking a beacon in a similar position.
 There is nothing wrong with tuning and identifying a beacon when it is a little out of range in anticipation of using it when it is in range; this includes identifying an ILS when outside 35°.
 However, for the purposes of the IR, applicants should make it clear to the examiner that they are navigating by DR until the beacon is in DOC.